Quick Dewatering System Design using Analytic Element Modeling

-And of course, you can ask as many questions as you want on the Forum of this course.
+Of course, you can ask as many questions as you want on the Forum of this course.

-Dragan Kaludjerovic received his BSc, MSc an PhD at Belgrade University and he is currently at specialization at The Johns Hopkins University - Environmental Engineering.
+Dragan Kaludjerovic received his BSc, MSc an PhD at Belgrade University and he is currently at online specialization at The Johns Hopkins University - Environmental Engineering.